BloodRayne 2: Plot

-Denied the pleasure of killing him herself, Rayne spends the 60 years after the war seeking out and destroying Kagan's offspring.
-These offspring, Rayne's half-siblings, have banded together to form a group called the Cult of Kagan.
-The Cult has created the Shroud, a substance that can render sun rays harmless to vampires, allowing them to surface at all times of the day, and which twists nature into a nightmarish perversion (trees dying almost instantly, grass catching on fire, corpses twitching).
-Using the Shroud, the Cult has pledged to create a new era of vampiric supremacy, continuing Kagan's legacy.
+During one such attack, Rayne encounters and briefly fights Ephemera.
+Reaching the city's sewer system, she faces Slezz, a towering vampiric monstrosity the cult uses to breed monstrous children.
+After killing Slezz, Rayne soon infiltrates a factory run by the cult, attempting to harness the Vesper Shroud, a substance that can render sun rays harmless to vampires, allowing them to surface at all times of the day, and which twists nature into a nightmarish perversion.
+Using the Shroud, the Cult has pledged to create a new era of vampiric supremacy, continuing Kagan's legacy, using abduction victims as "fuel" for the shroud.